 How can I change that?

-They also run weekend Wilderness Escapes involving a variety of activities, including photography, hiking, canoeing, surfing, navigation, survival skills, rock climbing, with many more to be announced shortly.
-Most of their attendees go along to the weekend alone, without knowing a single person and come away with a new crew of adventure pals.
+They also run weekend Wilderness Escapes involving a variety of activities, including photography, hiking, canoeing, surfing, navigation, survival skills, rock climbing, with new events announced regularly.
+Most of their attendees go along to the weekend alone, without knowing a single person and come away with a new crew of adventure soulmates.

-Currently these escapes run in NSW and we are launching programs in Victoria and Queensland shortly – watch this space!
+Currently these escapes run in New South Wales, Queensland and Victoria and WAE hope to expand into other states eventually – watch this space!

 If you want to live an outdoors life, find people who live their lives outside.